ngc436/WrapBigARTM/README.rst

 WrapBigARTM [Work in Progress]
 ===========

 BigARTM wrapper is aimed to simplify the batches preparation, model learning and inference from prepared models.
-Current supported Language are English and Russian.
+Current supported languages are English and Russian.

 ------------